Obama was once the outsider. Back in Chicago, he now speaks to a party he reshaped

 Yet at the DNC in the United Center in Chicago on Tuesday, Obama heaped praised on his more garrulous former right-hand man.

-“Looking back, I can say without question that my first big decision as your nominee turned out to be one of my best--and that was asking Joe Biden to serve as my president,” Obama said.
+“Looking back, I can say without question that my first big decision as your nominee turned out to be one of my best – and that was asking Joe Biden to serve as my vice president,” Obama said.

 The speech was delivered without Biden in the arena after the president had decided not to seek re-election last month and endorse his own vice president Kamala Harris for the top of the ticket.